Dancing with a Stranger: Critical reception

-Brittany Spanos, writing for Rolling Stone, stated the song "plays to [Smith's] retro-leaning strengths and Normani's own solo vision of being a Sexy soul-dance diva".
+Brittany Spanos, writing for Rolling Stone, stated that the song "plays to [Smith's] retro-leaning strengths and Normani's own solo vision of being a Sexy soul-dance diva".
 She concluded her review by calling the song "simple and fun".
 Rose Dommu of Out praised the duo's vocals, saying Normani's "sultry voice is the perfect counterpoint to Smith's own deep tone".
 Mike Nied of Idolator wrote that the song "expertly capture the frustration and loneliness of heartbreak, bottling it and presenting it as something both deeply personal and infinitely relatable".
 Billboard magazine called the song a "sexy earworm", lauding the pair's "standout vocal delivery", with Smith's "seductive falsetto accompanied by Normani's smoky counterpart".

 Associated Press ranked it as the 2nd Best Song of 2019.
 Billboard ranked it 38th on their Best Songs of 2019 list.
-The song received praise from actress Reese Witherspoon who dubbed it the “Song of the Summer”.
+The song received praise from actress Reese Witherspoon, who dubbed it the "Song of the Summer".

 Commercial performance

-In the United Kingdom, "Dancing with a Stranger" peaked at number three on the UK Singles Chart in January 2019, becoming Smith's eleventh, and Normani's first top ten single in the UK, as a solo artist.
+In the United Kingdom, "Dancing with a Stranger" peaked at number three on the UK Singles Chart in January 2019, becoming Smith's eleventh, and Normani's first top ten single in the UK as a solo artist.
 It was certified Platinum by the British Phonographic Industry.
-In the United States, the song peaked at number seven on the Billboard Hot 100 in April 2019, making it Smith's sixth and Normani's second top ten single in the US, as a solo artist.
+In the United States, the song peaked at number seven on the Billboard Hot 100 in April 2019, making it Smith's sixth and Normani's second top-ten single as a solo artist.
 In May 2019, "Dancing with a Stranger" topped the US Radio Songs chart, becoming Smith's second and Normani's second chart topper there.
 It also topped the US Adult Top 40 and reached number two on the Mainstream Top 40 chart, behind "Sucker" by the Jonas Brothers.
 The song also topped the Big Top 40 chart.

-In other countries, "Dancing with a Stranger" peaked inside the top ten in Belgium, Denmark, Ireland, Australia, Netherlands, New Zealand, Norway, Canada, South Africa, Singapore, Malaysia, Iceland, Lebanon and Sweden.
-It was also certified 8× Platinum in Australia, 4× Platinum in Canada, 5× Platinum in New Zealand, and Gold in few other European countries.
+In other countries, "Dancing with a Stranger" peaked inside the top ten in Belgium, Denmark, Ireland, Australia, the Netherlands, New Zealand, Norway, Canada, South Africa, Singapore, Malaysia, Iceland, Lebanon, and Sweden.
+It was also certified 8× Platinum in Australia, 4× Platinum in Canada, 5× Platinum in New Zealand, and Gold in a few other European countries.
 "Dancing with a Stranger" was the most-played global radio song in 2019, according to Forbes.
-The song was also the 4th most played song on radio in 2019 in the US, receiving over 3.134 billion audience impressions, according to Billboard.
+The song was also the 4th most-played song on the radio in 2019 in the US, receiving over 3.134 billion audience impressions, according to Billboard.

-In March 2021, the single was named by the Official Charts, as one of the most-streamed songs by a female artist in the United Kingdom.
-As of March 2022, the song surpassed over three billion streams.
-It has sold over ten million units worldwide according to Capitol Records.
+In March 2021, the single was named by the Official Charts as one of the most-streamed songs by a female artist in the United Kingdom.
+As of March 2022, the song has surpassed over three billion streams.
+It has sold over 10 million units worldwide, according to Capitol Records.